UniSymNet: A Unified Symbolic Network Guided by Transformer: Discussion

 Since the combinations of operators in equations are highly diverse, it is theoretically challenging to compare the complexity of symbolic tree representations and the UniSymNet representations.
 Therefore, we conduct an empirical comparison of their complexities under controlled conditions.

-The structural complexity of both symbolic tree representations and UniSymNet representations can be quantified through two fundamental measures: \begin{itemize} \item \textbf{Depth ($L$)}: For symbolic trees, this denotes the longest path from the root node to any leaf node.
+The structural complexity of symbolic trees and UniSymNet representations is evaluated using two fundamental measures: \begin{itemize} \item \textbf{Depth ($L$)}: For symbolic trees, $L$ denotes the longest path from the root node to any leaf node.
 In UniSymNet, it corresponds to the number of hidden layers.

-\item \textbf{Total number of nodes ($N$)}: In symbolic trees, this enumerates all operators and operands within the expression.
-For UniSymNet, it counts the total nodes across all layers. \end{itemize} The overall complexity is positively correlated with the two measures mentioned above, therefore we define complexity $C = {LN}$.
+\item \textbf{Node count($N$)}: In symbolic trees, this enumerates all operators and operands within the expression.
+For UniSymNet, it counts the total nodes across all layers. \end{itemize} The overall complexity is positively correlated with the two measures mentioned above; therefore, we define complexity $C = {LN}$.
 Based on a given frequency distribution of operators, we compare the complexity of the two representations over 100,000 generated expressions.

 Fig. \ref{fig: Complexity comparison} presents the complexity comparison between the two representations.
 As the dimensionality increases, the complexity gap between UniSymNet and symbolic trees becomes more pronounced, highlighting the advantage of UniSymNet.